Beirut–Rafic Hariri International Airport: Statistics

 Passenger use and aircraft movements have increased each year since 1990 with the exception of 2006, which saw a sharp decrease in both.
 Total cargo has trended upwards since 1990 but also experienced a significant decrease in 2006.

 Ground transport

 The airport has a three-level car park with a total capacity of 2,350 cars.

 Public transportation to the airport does not exist, except for taxis.
 These tend to be more expensive than regular service taxis, however.

 LCC Bus Route 1 takes passengers from the airport roundabout, which is located one kilometer from the terminal, to Rue Sadat in Hamra, whereas Route 5 takes to the Charles Helou bus station.
 OCFTC buses number seven and ten also stop at the airport roundabout, en route to central Beirut.

 Airport services

 Airport services, like much else in Lebanon, are often divided and delegated based upon sectarian allegiance.
-Such as the Shia party Hezbollah, other groups, including Sunnis and Maronites, have their own fiefs within the airport's provision of services.
+Besides the Shia party Hezbollah, other groups, including Sunnis and Maronites, have their own fiefs within the airport's provision of services.